LANDTexture: Alumni Accolades

 Exciting Commissions and an Award | Deb Guenther, Class of 1982

-Deb is a partner at Mithun, an integrated design firm of landscape architects, architects, interior designers, planners in Seattle, San Francisco and Los Angeles, shares a few recent accomplishments by the team.
-She shared the following updates on her firm.
+Deb Guenther is a partner at Mithun, an integrated design firm of landscape architects, architects, interior designers, and planners in Seattle, San Francisco and Los Angeles.
+She shared the following updates and recent accomplishments from her firm.

-On March 28, 2024 the Pike Place Market Public Development Authority Council adopted a new master plan to ensure that Pike Place Market 50 years from now is a supportive, diverse community and a thriving center of Pacific Northwest Food – maintains its authentic character as a public space where the people of Seattle gather and trade with farmers and local entrepreneurs, continues to provide vital social services, play an active role in diversity, equity and inclusion and decision-making in the City and region.
-Deb led the Mithun team whose role was to express and visualize the priorities of the PDA, the Market community, locals and visitors for future physical improvements and programming of the public space and building renovations. https://www.pikeplacemarket.org/about-pike-place-market/pike-place-market-master-plan/
+On March 28, 2024 the Pike Place Market Public Development Authority Council (PDA) adopted a new master plan to ensure that 50 years from now Pike Place Market is a supportive, diverse community and a thriving center of Pacific Northwest Food, maintains its authentic character as a public space where the people of Seattle gather and trade with farmers and local entrepreneurs, continues to provide vital social services, plays an active role in diversity, equity and inclusion, as well as decision-making in the city and region.
+Deb led the Mithun team whose role was to express and visualize the priorities of the PDA, the Market community, locals and visitors for future physical improvements and programming of the public space and building renovations.
+Learn more about Mithun's efforts here: https://www.pikeplacemarket.org/about-pike-place-market/pike-place-market-master-plan/

-Mithun is providing technical assistance to community-based organizations in Puerto Rico, Montana and Minnesota as part of the EPA’s Community Change Equitable Resilience program to support the organizations’ grant applications for implementation funds to realize community climate resilience priorities in their neighborhoods. https://www.epa.gov/inflation-reduction-act/inflation-reduction-act-community-change-grants-program
+Mithun is providing technical assistance to community-based organizations in Puerto Rico, Montana and Minnesota as part of the EPA’s Community Change Equitable Resilience program to support the organizations’ grant applications for implementation funds to realize community climate resilience priorities in their neighborhoods.
+Learn more about the program here: https://www.epa.gov/inflation-reduction-act/inflation-reduction-act-community-change-grants-program

 Multi-Generational Collaboration: Hidden Creek Park West - Portland, OR | Mary Lou Iverson, Class of 1957 and Laurie DeVos, Class of 1994

-MSU alumni Mary Lou Iverson, Class of 1957, and Laurie DeVos, Class of 1994, recently worked together on a 12-acre inclusive park and playground.
-Iverson, a graduate of the MSU Recreation program, is the Owner of The Iverson Associates, and is a certified playground auditor and risk management consultant for projects all over the United States.
-DeVos, a Professional Landscape Architect, has worked for close to 20 years at the City of Hillsboro, Oregon Parks & Recreation Department, helping to design and oversee the construction of community and neighborhood parks.
+Mary Lou Iverson and Laurie DeVos recently worked together on a 12-acre inclusive park and playground.
+Iverson, a graduate of the MSU Recreation program, is the owner of The Iverson Associates, and is a certified playground auditor and risk management consultant for projects all over the United States.
+DeVos, a professional landscape architect, has worked for close to 20 years at the City of Hillsboro, Oregon Parks & Recreation Department, helping to design and oversee the construction of community and neighborhood parks.

 Promotion | Dan Lord, Class of 2000

-Dan Lord, class of 2000, was recently promoted to the Chief of the Finance and Operations Division of the Department of Natural Resources.
+Dan Lord was recently promoted to the Chief of the Finance and Operations Division of the Department of Natural Resources.
 Dan’s responsibilities for the DNR include overseeing the department’s budget, federal aid funding, public grant programs, real estate transactions, oil mineral and gas leasing, and statewide facilities.
-Dan’s been with the DNR for twenty years after transitioning from the private consulting sector earlier in his career.
+Dan has been with the DNR for twenty years after transitioning from the private consulting sector earlier in his career.

 Retirement | Keith Cheli, Class of 1992